wesleyyxie/osu-scorepost/README.md

 ## Features
 * A scorepost can be generated for all 4 gamemodes
 * Supports Ranked, Qualified, Loved, Graveyarded, and WIP maps
+* Option to enter a custom message to scorepost title
+* Toggle auto mode to automate copying screenshot, opening Reddit with scorepost title already typed in as soon as the scorepost is generated
 * Click the r/osugame button (or use shortcut CTRL + D) to open the [submissions page](https://www.reddit.com/r/osugame/submit/?type=IMAGE) of r/osugame, the scorepost title is already written for you
 * Clipboard button to easily copy the generated scorepost title
 * Shortcut (CTRL + S) to copy the scorepost screenshot